davidpcahill/auto-select-pasted-text/README.md

 2. Navigate to the Extensions view (`Ctrl + Shift + X`).
 3. In the search bar, type "Auto Select Pasted Text".
 4. Click on **Install**.
-5. Enjoy your enhanced pasting experience!
+5. Dive into a frictionless editing experience!

 ## 🛠 Usage

-With the extension active, every piece of text you paste gets selected instantly.
+Simply paste your content.
+Whether it's code snippets, text, or data, it will be automatically highlighted, allowing for immediate subsequent operations.

 ## 💻 Development

-Interested in the magic behind the scenes?
-The extension's source code is accessible on [GitHub](https://github.com/TagWolf/auto-select-pasted-text.git).
+Curious about the tech behind the curtain?
+Dive into the extension's source code on [GitHub](https://github.com/TagWolf/auto-select-pasted-text.git).

 ## 📢 Feedback and Contributions

-Your thoughts shape the future of this extension!
-Whether it's feedback, bug spotting, or direct contributions, every bit helps.
-Feel free to open an issue or send a pull request on the [GitHub repository](https://github.com/TagWolf/auto-select-pasted-text.git).
+Every voice matters!
+Share your feedback, report bugs, or directly contribute to the evolution of this tool.
+Open an issue or submit a pull request on the [GitHub repository](https://github.com/TagWolf/auto-select-pasted-text.git).